img

 Canker sores, also referred to as ulcers or aphthae, are painful, shallow lesions on the inside of the mouth.
 They are red or white in color.
 Canker sores are not contagious and usually go away after a week or two.

-The main difference to cold sores is that they are not caused by HSV and they are not located on the outside of the mouth.
-However, you can get canker sores on the skin on the inside of the lower or upper lip.
+Canker sores are not caused by HSV and are not located on the outside of the mouth.
+However, you can get canker sores on the inside of the lips.

 What causes canker sores?